Northwest Ga. disability advocates launch COVID-19 education campaign

 Those who require vaccination at home can sign up at HVS@dph.ga.gov or call 888-572-0112.

-Because the new Delta variant is much more contagious than the original virus, she urged healthy unvaccinated people to look beyond themselves.
+Because the new Delta variant is much more contagious than the original virus, Santamaria urged healthy unvaccinated people to look beyond themselves.

 "Not getting a vaccine may not be the end for you, but it could be a death sentence for our compromised community," she said.
 "Part of that community could very well be someone close to home; it could be someone you love that loses their life because of a decision to place politics above basic human compassion."